Look back over the past, with its changing empires that rose and fell, and you can foresee the future, too. – Marcus Aurelius

 You likely see one or all of those signs of an imminent collapse in the country you live in right now.
 That doesn’t mean collapse will happen overnight.
 Based upon the intensity and frequency of these eight signs, you may just see a gradual decline from your nation’s pinnacle of perceived greatness.
 Societies change, and the past is often longed for as “the good old days,” though it was a different time with different thinking, problems, solutions, and resources.
 There is still a city called Rome, though the Roman Empire has long ago receded to the pages of history books.
 It could be that your nation has seen its pinnacles, and the eight signs of imminent collapse are picking up overwhelming speed.
 You can still weather that coming storm.

 When you endeavor to prep, learn skills, grow your food, source food and water locally, learn to become more self-sufficient, and lessen your dependence upon national and global supply chains and governance, you take back control of your world.
-Be sure to check out our playlist on gardening and water harvesting which I’ll post at the end of the video.
+Be sure to check out our playlist on gardening and water harvesting which we’ll post at the end of the blog.
 Don’t look to others for help or to assign blame when you control how much you will feel the rise or fall of your society.
 That’s not to say these conflicts won’t appear at your doorstep.
 They might.
 Your ability to survive them, however, is greatly enhanced.
 When you lessen your dependence on external systems that are genuinely beyond your control and focus on the things you can control in your own environment and life, the rise and fall of nations are less impactful on your day-to-day.
 You will still feel the effects but will be better equipped to survive them.

 As always, stay safe out there.